-In 2006/07 the Authority employed over 1,200 firefighters.
-At the end of 2016/17 the number was 660, a 45% reduction.
-Over the same period support and other staff have reduced from 431 to 288 Full Time Equivalents a 33% reduction.
-The loss of support and other posts has an impact on the front line as some of these post reductions carried out fire preventative work within the Merseyside community.
+In 2010/11 the budgeted establishment for firefighters was approximately 1,000 firefighters.
+The current approved establishment is 620, a reduction of -380 or -38%.
+Over the same period fire control and support staff have reduced from 467 to 319 a reduction of -148 or -32%.
+The loss of support and other posts has an impact on the front line as some of these post reductions carried out fire prevention work within the Merseyside community.

-In 2016/17 the Authority moved to an operational response model that had 26 fire appliances; 22 of which were Wholetime or Low Level Activity & Risk (LLAR) duty system, and these appliances were immediately available.
-There were also 2 Day Crewing Wholetime Retained appliances (immediately available during the day and available on 30 minute recall overnight), and a further 2 fully Wholetime Retained appliances which are available on 30 minute recall.
+By the end of 2017/18 the Authority moved to an operational response model that had 26 fire appliances; 22 of which were Wholetime or Low Level Activity & Risk (LLAR) duty system, and these appliances were immediately available.
+There were also 2 Day Crewing Wholetime Retained appliances (immediately available during the day and available on

+30 minute recall overnight), and a further 2 fully Wholetime Retained appliances which are available on 30 minute recall.
 Ten years ago it had 42 appliances, which were crewed on 24 hour immediate response.

 Prior to 2015 the Authority had 26 permanently crewed community fire stations.
-Following the closure of Allerton community fire station in 2015 this number fell to 25.
+Following the closure of Allerton Community Fire Station in 2015 this number fell to 25.
 The Authority has plans to merge some fire stations that will reduce the number of fire stations from 25 to 22 once the programme has been fully implemented and the 22 stations will incorporate a variety of duty systems.
 These stations act as hubs for providing services to our communities.
 In addition to the community fire stations, the Authority has a Water Rescue Unit, a Training and Development Academy, a headquarters and an operational workshop/stores.